MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 |Security|Mitigation of attack vectors through Microsoft Zero Trust model.|
 |Operations|Processes related to deployment, key management, patching and updates.|

-## Are there actionable code assets?
+## Are there any illustrative examples?

 The guidance is based on a solution-orientated approach to illustrate the key design considerations and recommendations of mission-critical application.